bmorris3/2016_astro_bootcamp/README.md

 Sept 26-27, 2016 in PAA 216

 Welcome to Python Bootcamp - a highly-condensed, fast-paced, incomplete tour of the Python language and some of its essential packages used in physics and astronomy with Python.
+This course is meant for students who are experienced programmers in a language other than Python.
+We will give you broad and shallow exposure to the plethora of tools that may be useful to you in Python, starting at the basics of the language and moving up to scientific computation in Python.

 In this two-day course, we'll introduce you to:
 * efficient calculations with numpy
 * visualization with matplotlib
 * writing functions and modules